nazmulkazi/dataset_automated_medical_transcription/README.md

 ## dataset.pickle

-This is a pickle file (protocol version 4) containing all the transcribed transcripts and the casenotes for easy and quick access of the data using python.
+This is a pickle file (protocol version 4) containing all the transcribed transcripts and the casenotes for easy and quick access to the data using python.

+# Alternative repository for audio recordings

+The audio recordings are also available in [Oxiago Int.](https://oxiago.com/curavoice/dataset/10.5281.4279041/) website.

 # Funding